OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 On the last page of the Add Extract process, you are presented with a parameter file (Figure 7a-9).
 The parameter file is partially filled out, but missing the TABLE parameters.
 Insert the following list of TABLE parameter values into the parameter file.
-DDL INCLUDE ALL; <br />
+    DDL INCLUDE ALL;
-SOURCECATALOG OGGOOW181 <br />
+    SOURCECATALOG OGOOW181
-TABLE SOE.*; <br />
+    TABLE SOE.*;

-Notes: ~/Desktop/Software/extract.prm has these contents for copying.

 You can also include specific table names for capturing the data changes, but extract will skip the create table DDLs.
 Sample TABLE parameter vales are given below.

-DDL INCLUDE ALL; <br />
+    DDL INCLUDE ALL;
-SOURCECATALOG OGGOOW181 <br />
+    SOURCECATALOG OGGOOW181
-TABLE SOE.ADDRESSES; <br />
+    TABLE SOE.ADDRESSES;
-TABLE SOE.CUSTOMERS; <br />
+    TABLE SOE.CUSTOMERS;
-TABLE SOE.ORDERS; <br />
+    TABLE SOE.ORDERS;
-TABLE SOE.ORDER_ITEMS; <br />
+    TABLE SOE.ORDER_ITEMS;
-TABLE SOE.CARD_DETAILS; <br />
+    TABLE SOE.CARD_DETAILS;
-TABLE SOE.LOGON; <br />
+    TABLE SOE.LOGON;
-TABLE SOE.PRODUCT_INFORMATION; <br />
+    TABLE SOE.PRODUCT_INFORMATION;
-TABLE SOE.INVENTORIES; <br />
+    TABLE SOE.INVENTORIES;
-TABLE SOE.PRODUCT_DESCRIPTIONS; <br />
+    TABLE SOE.PRODUCT_DESCRIPTIONS;
-TABLE SOE.WAREHOUSES; <br />
+    TABLE SOE.WAREHOUSES;
-TABLE SOE.ORDERENTRY_METADATA; <br />
+    TABLE SOE.ORDERENTRY_METADATA;

 Once the TABLE statements are added, click Create and Run at the bottom of the page.

-Figure 7a-9:

 ![](images/400/Lab300_image230.PNG)

-The Administration Server page will refresh when the process is done registering the Extract with the database, and will show that the Extract is up and running (Figure 7a-10).
+The Administration Server page will refresh when the process is done registering the Extract with the database, and will show that the Extract is up and running

-Figure 7a-10:

 ![](images/400/Lab300_image240.PNG)

-Lab 7b: Configure Uni-Directional Replication (Distribution Server)
+### **STEP 4**: Configure Uni-Directional Replication (Distribution Server).

-Objective:
-This lab will walk you through how to setup a Path within the Distribution Server.
+This step will walk you through how to setup a Path within the Distribution Server.

-Time: 10 minutes

-Steps:
-1. Start from the Service Manager page (Figure 7b-1).
+-   Start from the Service Manager page.

-Figure 7b-1:

 ![](images/400/Lab300_image250.PNG)

-2. Open the Distribution Server page for your first deployment (Figure 7b-2).
+-   Open the Distribution Server page for your first deployment (Atlanta).

-Figure 7b-2:

 ![](images/400/Lab300_image260.PNG)

-3. Click the plus sign ( + ) to add a new Distribution Path (Figure 7b-3).
+-   Click the plus sign ( + ) to add a new Distribution Path (Figure 7b-3).

-Figure 7b-3:

 ![](images/400/Lab300_image270.PNG)

-4. On the Add Path page, fill in the required information (Figure 7b-4).
-Make note that the default protocol for distribution service is secure websockets (wss).
-You will need to change this to websockets (ws).
+-   On the Add Path page, fill in the required information.
+Make note that the default protocol for distribution service is secure websockets **wss**.
+You will need to change this to websockets **ws**.

-Figure 7b-4:

 ![](images/400/Lab300_image280.PNG)

 ![](images/400/Lab300_image285.PNG)

 Notice the drop down with the values WS, WSS, UDT and OGG.
 These are the protocols you can select to use for transport.
-Since you are setting up an unsecure uni-directional replication, make sure you select WS, then provide the following target information:
+Since you are setting up an unsecure uni-directional replication, make sure you select **WS**, then provide the following target information:
 Hostname: localhost
 Port: <2nd deployment’s receiver server port>
 Trail File: <any two letter value>